codefinity/oeuvre/README.md

 ### Why is Domain Driven Design(DDD) The Best Approach For Evolutionary Architecture?

+> "DDD is not about structuring data in a normalized fashion.
+It is about modelling the Ubiquitous Language in a consistent Bounded Context"
+> ~ Vaughn Vernon, IDDD

 - Every change hits the domain first and forces the things to change from inside out.
+Evoles rather than adapts.
-- Design is not DB Design Driven
+- Design is not DB Design Driven.
+Sets you free from thinking about Application Design from a Database perspective.
 - Encourages Modularity
--
+- Optimal Architectural Quanta

 ### Evolution In Action